BrentIO/FireFly/controller/support/certificate_management.md

 ## Adding Certificates
 To add a certificate, go to the controller's IP address (which can be obtained from the OLED), then click Certificates.
 Choose the root CA and click Upload.

+> [!NOTE]
+> The filename is limited to 31 characters or less, including the file extension.

 > [!IMPORTANT]
 > Storage space on the config partition is very limited.
 Only upload the root CA's required for your operation.